By: Team F10-3 Since: Aug 2019 Licence: MIT

 results of quizzes, store these results, break down these results according to question types and report the type

 of questions that the user has performed badly in.
-These will be showcased in the stats
+These will be showcased in the stats command feature.

 3.3.2.
 Implementation